Canon SL2 versus Nikon D750

 Both the SL2 and the D750 are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The D750 replaced the earlier Nikon D700, while the SL2 followed on from the Canon SL1.

-So what conclusions can be drawn?
+So how do things add up?
 Is the Canon SL2 better than the Nikon D750 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.